 Run by BPOC writers for BPOC writers, and informed by member surveys, consultation and feedback, SBWN uplifts, validates and provides safer spaces for marginalised voices, nurturing and promoting the current and next generation of Black and POC writers based in Scotland.

 SBWN Operational Core Team

 The Core Team run SBWN on a day-to-day basis.
 Please note that all staff currently work part-time.

 Jeda Pearl Lewis

-Jeda Pearl Lewis is a disabled Scottish-Jamaican writer and poet.
-In 2019, she was awarded Cove Park’s Scottish Emerging Writer Residency and shortlisted for the Sky Arts RSL Writers Award and longlisted for the Women Poets’ Prize.
+Jeda Pearl Lewis is a disabled Scottish Jamaican writer and poet.
+In 2022 she was shortlisted for the Sky Arts RSL Writers Award and longlisted for the Women Poets’ Prize.
 Poetry performances include StAnza, Push the Boat Out, and Edinburgh International Book Festival.
-She has been commissioned by the British Council’s Momentum program and Rhubaba gallery.
-Her poems and short stories are published by Black Lives Matter Mural Trail, New Writing Scotland, Open Book, Not Going Back to Normal, TSS Publishing, Tapsalteerie and Shoreline of Infinity, Aesthetica, and Peepal Tree Press
+She has been commissioned by Scottish Storytelling Centre, Collective and Rhubaba.
+Her poems and short stories are published by Black Lives Matter Mural Trail, New Writing Scotland, Open Book, Not Going Back to Normal, Tapsalteerie, Shoreline of Infinity, Aesthetica, and Peepal Tree Press

 Titilayo Farukuoye is an Austrian-Nigerian writer, organiser and anti-racist educator based in Glasgow.
 Striving to dismantle oppressive structures, Titilayo interrogates race and gender constructs and explores climate justice and community care.
 Titilayo curated Our (In)visible Strengths (2018), a visual exhibition celebrating Scottish African and Afro-Caribbean community.
 Their poetry featured at Fringe of Colour Films and 2020 Mixtape: Writers of Colour Audio Anthology.
 Media4Change and Future News Worldwide have recognised Titilayo’s journalistic work.